Bachelor of Arts

 a.
 First-Year Inquiry Program.
 9 credits.
 The core program begins in the first year with FYI or HONR courses, which count toward a student’s general studies requirements rather than the academic major or minor program of study.
 All students must complete one first-year sequence: completion of the a) Foundations, b) Logos, or c) First-Year Inquiry Studies Program.
 The first-year sequence includes:

-- Fall term: FYI 101 Rhetoric and the Liberal Arts (3 credits)
+- Fall term: FYI 101 Rhetoric and the Liberal Arts (3 credits) with a 1 cr.
+FYI-100 advising course

 - Winter term: FYI 102 (3 credits)